 You can hear uninterrupted music up to 30 feet from the source device which is almost the same as of xFyro xS2.
 Please note, if you have obstacles like concrete walls, you will see a drop in connections which is pretty obvious.
 Bluetooth cannot penetrate multiple walls.

 One more thing that is worth mentioning here, I tried to connect my Macbook Pro and Note 9 at the same time, but it refuses to connect.
-You can connect another device only when earbuds are idle.
-Considering the Bluetooth 5.0, this is a bit disappointing.
+You can connect to another device only when earbuds are idle.
+Considering Bluetooth 5.0, this is a bit disappointing.
 I have other Bluetooth enable audio devices, they easily get connected with multiple devices but they come with heavy price tags.

 Talking about the controls of xFyro Aria, there are a couple of great options, including Volume controls.
 Here are the controls you can access with xFyro Aria earbuds:

 - Double click on the Right- Increases the Volume.
 Double Click on Left – Decreases the Volume.